-Students are encouraged to consult with Dr. Natalie Munro, Director of Undergraduate Studies for Anthropology and in their major field to design a plan of study appropriate to their long-term goals.
+Students are encouraged to consult with Dr. Alexia Smith, Director of Undergraduate Studies for Anthropology and in their major field to design a plan of study appropriate to their long-term goals.

 The anthropology minor can be declared online here.

 At the undergraduate level, we offer a number of courses that fulfill requirements in the liberal arts and sciences core curriculum, as well as the writing-intensive requirement.
 In the anthropology department’s upper-division undergraduate curriculum, we seek to acquaint students with all the subfields of anthropology, and to provide courses that address important anthropological issues in a broad array of geographical settings and time periods.
-Over the past two years we have extensively revised our undergraduate course offerings, deleting those no longer taught and adding new courses that tap current faculty strengths.
+We routinely add new courses and update our offerings.
+Feel free to reach out to ask about courses that may overlap with your interests!